S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB2.md

 To run tests using Hardhat, follow these steps:

-1. Ensure you have Hardhat installed in your development environment.
-2. Create a new directory for your tests and write test files using the testing object discussed earlier.
+1. Find the hardhat/tests directory and write test files Voting.test.js
-3. Use the Hardhat command-line interface (CLI) to execute the tests.
+2. Use the Hardhat command-line interface (CLI) to execute the tests.
-4. Review the output for any failed tests and debug accordingly.
+3. Review the output for any failed tests and debug accordingly.

 ### Best Practices for Smart Contract Testing